stevecoding/azure-synapse-analytics-day/04-high-performance-analysis.md

-# Exercise 4 - High Performance Analysis with SQL Analytics pool
+# Exercise 4 - High Performance Analysis with Azure Synapse SQL Pools

 In this exercise you will use several of the capabilities associated with SQL Pools to analyze the data.